A Quantitative Study of Energy Localization Characteristics in Defect-embedded Phononic Crystals: Model Description

 \subsection{Velocity amplitude envelope at defect mode resonance}

 A closer look at the iso-defect frequency and iso-decay rate curves in Fig. \ref{fig:FIG2}c indicates the presence of multiple $\{m_\mathrm{r},k_\mathrm{gd,r}\}$ pairs that can manifest the same $\{\Omega_\mathrm{d},\kappa_I\}$.
-Therefore, we formulate and study an additional quantity associated with resonance dynamics at the defect location, i.e., the velocity amplitude envelope, $\dot{\mathrm{V}}_\mathrm{E}$ (see Sec. \ref{sec:RVAE}) to distinguish the dynamic behavior of edge DMoAs with distinct material properties, $\{m_\mathrm{r},k_\mathrm{gd,r}\}$.
-Absolute velocity (displacement) amplitudes at resonance have rarely been featured in fundamental research studies of AMMs.
-However, their emerging relevance in determining AMM efficiency for applications, e.g., energy harvesting\cite{AkbariSAA2023,ParkNE2019}, flow control via fluid-metamaterial interactions\cite{HusseinPRSA2015,WilleyJFS2023} motivates their consideration as a critical behavioral parameter describing the AMM dynamics.
-Hence, a prescribed $\dot{\mathrm{V}}_\mathrm{E}$ is considered in this section as the third and final parameter to complete the edge DMoA design.
+Therefore, we formulate and study an additional quantity associated with resonance dynamics at the defect location, i.e., the velocity amplitude envelope, $\dot{\mathrm{V}}_\mathrm{E}$ (see Sec. \ref{sec:RVAE}) to distinguish the dynamic behavior of edge DMoA PnCs with distinct material properties, $\{m_\mathrm{r},k_\mathrm{gd,r}\}$.
+Absolute velocity (displacement) amplitudes at resonance have rarely been featured in fundamental research studies of PnCs.
+However, their emerging relevance in determining PnC efficiency for applications, e.g., energy harvesting\cite{AkbariSAA2023,ParkNE2019}, flow control\cite{HusseinPRSA2015,WilleyJFS2023} motivates their consideration as a critical behavioral parameter describing the PnC dynamics.
+Hence, a prescribed $\dot{\mathrm{V}}_\mathrm{E}$ is considered in this section as the third and final parameter to complete the edge DMoA PnC design.

 Fig. \ref{fig:FIG3}a plots the normalized velocity amplitude envelope (Eq. \eqref{eq:Resonance_Coeff1}) as a function of $\{m_\mathrm{r},k_\mathrm{gd,r}\}$.
 The iso-defect frequency curve at $\Omega_\mathrm{d}=1$ intersects the iso-velocity amplitude envelope curves at a single point in the given range of $\{m_\mathrm{r},k_\mathrm{gd,r}\}$.
 Consequently, optimizing for a desired $\{\Omega_\mathrm{d}, \kappa_I,\dot{\mathrm{V}}_\mathrm{E}\}$ is a well-posed problem that will produce a unique solution, e.g., the $\{\square,\mathbf{O},\mathbf{\times},\bullet\}$-markers indicating $\{m_\mathrm{r},k_\mathrm{gd,r}\}$ values corresponding to $\Omega_\mathrm{d}=1$, $\kappa_I=0.962$, and $\dot{\mathrm{V}}_\mathrm{E}/\dot{\mathrm{V}}_\mathrm{E}(1,0)=\{0.96,0.61,0.5,0.39\}$, respectively.